ArkanDash/Advanced-RVC-Inference/README.md

 <div align="center">

-**Advanced RVC Inference V3.1** is a cutting-edge WebUI designed for lightning-fast and effortless voice conversion inference.
+**Advanced RVC Inference V3.2 Enhanced Edition** is a cutting-edge WebUI designed for lightning-fast and effortless voice conversion inference.
 Built on the powerful foundation of [Applio](https://github.com/IAHispano/Applio) with significant enhancements, this application delivers the most comprehensive and user-friendly voice conversion experience available today.

 <br>